Prostate cancer screening: Digital rectal examination

 During a digital rectal examination (DRE), a healthcare provider slides a gloved finger into the rectum and presses on the prostate, to check its size and to detect any lumps on the accessible side.
 If the examination suggests anomalies, a PSA test is performed.
 If an elevated PSA level is found, a follow-up test is then performed.

 A 2018 review recommended against primary care screening for prostate cancer with DRE due to the lack of evidence of the effectiveness of the practice.

-The USPSTF recommends against digital rectal examination as a screening tool due to lack of evidence of benefits.
+The USPSTF recommends against digital rectal examination as a screening tool due to a lack of evidence of benefits.
 Although DRE has long been used to diagnose prostate cancer, no controlled studies have shown a reduction in the morbidity or mortality of prostate cancer when detected by DRE at any age.

 The American Urological Association in 2018 stated that for men aged 55 to 69, they could find no evidence to support the continued use of DRE as a first-line screening test; however, in men referred for an elevated PSA, DRE may be a useful secondary test.

+A study by Krilaviciute et al. (2023) examined the effectiveness of the DRE as a standalone screening test for prostate cancer in >46,000 young men in Germany (age 45).
+It was found that DRE has a much lower detection rate for prostate cancer compared to PSA screening.
+Therefore, the authors recommend not to use DRE as a screening test for prostate cancer in young men, as it does not provide an improvement in detection compared to PSA screening.

 Follow-up tests

 Biopsy

 Prostate biopsies are considered the gold standard in detecting prostate cancer.
-Infection is a possible risk.
-MRI guided techniques have improved the diagnostic accuracy of the procedure.
-Biopsies can be done through the rectum or penis.
+Infection after the biopsy procedure is a possible risk.
+MRI-guided techniques have improved the diagnostic accuracy of the procedure.
+Biopsies can be done through the rectum or perineum.
+The biopsy technique includes factors such as needle angle and prostate mapping method.
+People who have localized cancer and perineural invasion may benefit more from immediate treatment rather than adopting a watchful waiting approach.

 Ultrasound

-Transrectal ultrasonography (TRUS) has the advantage of being fast and minimally invasive, and better than MRI for the evaluation of superficial tumor.
+Transrectal ultrasonography (TRUS) has the advantage of being fast and minimally invasive, and better than MRI for the evaluation of superficial tumors.
 It also gives details about the layers of the rectal wall, accurate and useful for staging primary rectal cancer.
 While MRI is better in visualization of locally advanced and stenosing cancers, for staging perirectal lymph nodes, both TRUS and MRI are capable.
 TRUS has a small field of view, but 3D TRUS can improve the diagnosis of anorectal diseases.